 Occasionally, I get asked what podcasts I’m listening to these days, especially since people know I’m very much involved with Catholic podcasting, as the executive director of SQPN.
 And so here’s a list of podcasts I’m listening to and watching.
 That’s right, I’m including both audio and video shows that I regularly enjoy, including some YouTube shows.

 I should start by discussing how I consume these shows.
-For audio, I still use Overcast, which I’ve discussed before and which has an biggish update lately.
+For audio, I still use Overcast, which I’ve discussed before and which has had a biggish update lately.
 It’s still my number one audio podcast app and I listen to podcasts exclusively on my iPhone, most often during my commute, but also sometimes while sitting at my desk or working in the yard or taking a walk.

 My video consumption is split between two devices.
 For video podcasts, i.e. those to which I subscribe such that they show up automatically in a watch playlist on my iPad, I continue to use Downcast.
 Those I generally watch in the morning as I’m getting ready.
 I have an iPad wall mount in the bathroom over the sink and then I sit it on my desk as I get dressed.
 For YouTube channels, right now it’s just watching them in my web browser, usually at the end of the work day to unwind a bit.